 (1) Except as provided in section (2) of this rule, 40 CFR Part 60 Subparts A, D through XX, BBB through AAAA, CCCC, EEEE, LLLL, and KKKK are by this reference adopted and incorporated herein, and 40 CFR Part 60 Subpart OOO is by this reference adopted and incorporated herein for major sources only.

-(2) Where "Administrator" or "EPA" appears in 40 CFR Part 60, "Department" is substituted, except in any section of 40 CFR Part 60 for which a federal rule or delegation specifically indicates that authority must not be delegated to the state.
+(2) Where "Administrator" or "EPA" appears in 40 CFR Part 60, "DEQ" is substituted, except in any section of 40 CFR Part 60 for which a federal rule or delegation specifically indicates that authority must not be delegated to the state.

 (3) 40 CFR Part 60 Subparts adopted by this rule are titled as follows: